+(3) The maximum value of asset levels of the claimant established by the guidelines shall not be less than \$12,000.00.
 Assets do not include the value of the property for which the applicant is seeking an exemption or the value of any food or medical benefits or assistance.

-- (c) The Board of Review shall submit the proposed guidelines to City Council by October 15th for consideration and adoption via resolution for the next tax year. - (d) The policy and guidelines shall include the appeal process for applicants that are denied relief. - (e) The Board of Review shall not require applicants whose income falls below the eligible threshold to document their expenses or debts.
-Those whose income is above the eligible threshold may list debts and expenses to offset their higher income. - (f) As provided for in the Michigan General Property Tax Act, being MCL 211.1 et seq., the Board of Review shall follow the policy and guidelines of the City in granting or denying an exemption unless the Board of Review determines there are substantial and compelling reasons why there should be a deviation from the policy and guidelines and the substantial and compelling reasons are communicated in writing to the claimant.
+(c) The Board of Review shall submit the proposed guidelines to City Council by October 15th for consideration and adoption via resolution for the next tax year.

+(d) The policy and guidelines shall include the appeal process for applicants that are denied relief.

+(e) The policy and guidelines must describe, in clear language, the conditions that qualify applicants for a multiyear exemption as described in MCL 211.7u(6) and (8).

+(f) As provided for in the Michigan General Property Tax Act, being MCL 211.1 et seq., the Board of

+Review shall follow the policy and guidelines of the City in granting or denying an exemption.

 Sec.
-44-4-157. - Relief.
+44-4-156. - Relief.